xelfia/Virtueld/manual.md

 |`Training`|Start `Training` mode.
 Each `Life` will regenerate over time.
 There is no end of the round.
 A round reset operation is available.|

 > Depending on versions, game modes may change the content or increase/decrease.

+# `Protocol (Enable to start from URL)`

+## Overview

+* If you enable this feature, you can launch XVRF on your Windows from the link `▶️XVRF` on the page https://xelfia.github.io/XVRF-Outpost/.

+## `Bind Protocol`

+1. Press `Bind` to open `Bind Protocol` screen.
+> * If you already have some settings, you will see `Bind Protocol (overwrite)`.
+> * If you want to register XVRF of different folder (or version), please follow the activation procedure again.

+2. Press `OK` to start to enable.
+> * Usually, there is security confirmation by Windows.

+3. Launch the secondary game app (with the Unity logo) and close it shortly.
+4. If `Succeeded` is displayed in the primary game app, it has been successfully enabled.

+## `Unbind Protocol`

+* When already registered something:
+  * ➡ Press `Unbind` to open `Unbind Protocol` screen.
+It is the same way as `Bind Protocol`.
+> Please use especially when you want to disable (remove).

+* When not registered anything:
+  * ➡ Press `Unbind` to will display `Protocol Not Found`.

 # `⚙Settings`